firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/introduction.md

 And the things you would hope for but not expect:

-* 2 factor authentication for extra security 🔒
+* 2-factor authentication for extra security 🔒
-* Supports any currency you want, including crypto currencies such as ₿itcoin and Ξthereum
+* Supports any currency you want
-* There is a Docker image, a Sandstorm.io grain and an Heroku script.
+* There is a Docker image available
 * Lots of help text in case you don't get it

 And to organise everything: